Argumentative Characterizations of (Extended) Disjunctive Logic Programs: Extended Disjunctive Logic Programs

-Extended disjunctive logic programs may be reduced to disjunctive logic programs by using a standard method in logic programming, viewing a literal of the form $\neg p$ as a strangely written atomic formula.
+The semantics of extended disjunctive logic programs is defined by reduction to disjunctive logic programs, using a standard method in logic programming that views a literal of the form $\neg p$ as a strangely written atomic formula.
 Under this view, rules of the form~$(\star\star)$ may be treated just as if they are of the form~$(\star)$.
-Relations between atomic formulas that correspond to positive and negative occurrences of the same atomic assertion (namely without or with a leading explicit negation, respectively) are made on the semantic level.
+Relations between atomic formulas that correspond to positive and negative occurrences of the same atomic assertion (namely, without or with a leading explicit negation, respectively) are made on the semantic level.
 Indeed, while the semantics of disjunctive logic programs is two-valued (where an atom $p$ is verified in a model $M$ if $p \in M$ and is falsified otherwise), the semantics of extended disjunctive programs is {\em four-valued\/}.
 To see this, given a rule $r$ of the form~$(\star\star)$, replace every occurrence of $p$ by $p^+$ and every occurrence of $\neg p$ by $p^-$.
 Denote by $r^{\pm}$ by the resulting rule (and by $\pi^{\pm}$ the corresponding program).
 Suppose that $M$ is a model of $r^{\pm}$.
 Then: \begin{itemize} \item $p$ is {\em true\/} in $M$, if $p^+ \in M$ and $p^- \not\in M$, \item $p$ is {\em false\/} in $M$, if $p^+ \not\in M$ and $p^- \in M$, \item $p$ is {\em contradictory\/} in $M$, if $p^+ \in M$ and $p^- \in M$, \item $p$ is {\em undecided\/} in $M$, if $p^+ \not\in M$ and $p^- \not\in M$. \end{itemize}

 The next example illustrates this distinction between the semantics of disjunctive logic programs and extended disjunctive logic programs, and shows how this is reflected by the stable extensions of the corresponding ABFs.